danielharrell/open-eyes-lect-2017-18/Open.md

 world get in?
 It could not be the way the world gets into a pickle jar, to spoil what's inside.
 For the world gets into our eyes, we might say, to fill what's inside, as if there were nothing already in our eyes to spoil.
-But how can the world fill our eyes so completely, if they do stay intact, unless the world filled them somehow from within rather than without?
-That is, unless our eyes somehow already contained the world they were open to, in order to see it rather than suffer it?
+But how could the world fill our eyes so completely, if they do stay intact, unless the world filled them without getting in?
+Which would mean filling them from within rather than without?

-There is further reason to think that the world we see outside us is really inside us.
+On this suggestion, then, we would not be able to see the world, but only suffer it, unless our eyes already contained the world they were open to.
+And there are further signs of this containment.
 We give the name "world", after all, not just to one thing we see outside us, or one thing after another, but to everything at once, along with anything unseen that might lie outside us.
 We see the whole world, in this sense, before we see any part of it, as if our relation to it were given before it can be gained.
 Or as if the world were a postulate for sight before it can be a discovery, and stood behind our eyes before it can stand in front of them.
-And perhaps we should say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
+And perhaps we should say that we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
 The world would then be a place, or even a perspective, rather than an object.
-Or at least the sort of object our eyes could contain, as we see through them, to give what lies outside them context rather than content.
+Or the sort of object that our eyes could contain, as we see through them, to give what lies outside them context rather than content.
 But under any such description, the world would be inside us to appear outside us, as a horizon for everything else that might appear outside us.
 And we would be open to the world, on this account, from having enclosed it.

 ---